master-tim/turtlebot_ROS_project/README.md

 # Implemented packages:

-## 1. basic_control

-> This package manipulates robotic arm
-## 2. Tasks

-> this package contains implementation of 4 tasks...

 #### Task 1:

 > We used yolo bounding box's center to align turtlebot and bounding box width to move turtlebot closer after that we publish message to control robotic arm (basic_control)